 The proceeds from this levy will be used for planting trees, alternative energy or other projects which help to combat the effects of global warming.

 Our policy is to use wood only from sustainable plantations, recycled, reclaimed or fallen trees, or products using bark or twigs which can be used without harming the tree concerned.
 We do not sell products made from protected species without a licence, and are working with our suppliers to identify alternative sustainable woods to replace items traditionally made from species listed in CITES endangered species regulations, even where these have been granted limited licenses.

 Our policy is to minimise the use of single-use, non-compostable plastics in packaging and eventually to avoid it entirely, replacing it with paper or other compostable alternatives.
-We look for alternatives to plastics in the products we buy, and for any products which contain more than 10% plastic, we charge a climate crisis levy (see above).
+Where plastic is used, we aim for it to include as high a content of recycled material as possible, and for it to be printed with the OPRL (on-pack recycling label) to aid recyclability.
+We also look for alternatives to plastics in the products we buy, and for any products which contain more than 10% plastic, we charge a climate crisis levy (see above).